cutiedevs/LegacyDiscordQUTVerificationBot/README.md

-# QUTBot: A Discord bot for QUT servers
+# QUTBot: A Discord bot for QUT servers (DEPRECATED)

 Built on discord.py